life0fun/meteor-coffeescript/README.md

   3. Meteor has global share object for module to attach global variables.
     __coffeescriptShare = typeof __coffeescriptShare === 'object' ? __coffeescriptShare : {}; var share = __coffeescriptShare;

+## Google map canvas
+  1. need to give google map canvas div height and width size in css.
+Otherwise somehow the computed height of map canvas height is 0 that makes map canvas not visible.
+  2. ensure google maps API loaded first and then run meteor script to render your template.
+Render map canvas template in Template.rendered callback.
+You can also use the .created method instead of .rendered to perform tasks only once